pixelsdb/pixels/README.md

 Thus, it does not affect the maintainability and portability of the storage layer in data lakes.

 ## Build Pixels
+Install JDK 8.0 and 17.0.3 or above (JDK 8 is recommended to build Pixels, whereas JDK 17 is required to build the Trino connector of Pixels and to run Trino), and open Pixels as a maven project in IntelliJ (with JDK 8.0).
-Install JDK (8.0 is recommended), and open Pixels as a maven project in IntelliJ.
-When the project is fully indexed and the dependencies are successfully downloaded, use `mvn package` command to build it.
+When the project is fully indexed and the dependencies are successfully downloaded, use JDK 8.0 and `mvn install` to build and install it to local Maven repository.
 Some test params are missing for the unit tests, you can simply create arbitrary values for them.

 The build may take tens of seconds to complete.
 After that, find `pixels-daemon-*-full.jar` in `pixels-daemon/target`, which is the jar to run Pixels daemons.
 It will be used in the installation.